-The Strategic Importance of “Less Restrictive Alternative Means”
+“Less Restrictive Alternative Means”

 Guardianship is personally intrusive and expensive.
 Sometimes, guardianship results from lack of planning by the individual whose capacity is being challenged.
 However, even when a person has the proper estate planning documents in effect, someone can legally institute a guardianship proceeding.
 Fighting that proceeding involves guardianship litigation.

-Sometimes “least restrictive alternative means” are not what they seem.
-For example, when an incapacitated person has a revocable trust that holds his assets, together with a health care surrogate to allow an individual to make medical decisions on his behalf, even if the individual has severe dementia, a guardianship may not be necessary.
+However, “least restrictive alternative means” are not what they seem.
+For example, when an incapacitated person has a revocable trust that holds their assets and a health care surrogate to make medical decisions on their behalf, then guardianship might not be necessary.
 An aggressive probate trial lawyer at Adrian Philip Thomas, P.A. can protect this person from the unnecessary time, expense, and intrusion of an appointed guardian.

-Breach of Fiduciary Duty
+What Is Breach of Fiduciary Duty?

-As described above, a guardian has certain duties and responsibilities that are defined in Florida law (Florida Statute §744.361-462).
+As described above, a guardian has certain duties and responsibilities that are defined in F.S. §744.361-462.
 Unfortunately, guardians can fail to meet the high standards of honor and dedication that the law places upon them.
-If the guardian fails to comply with these duties, he/she may be sanctioned or removed by the court.
+If a guardian fails to comply with these duties, they can be sanctioned or removed by the court.
 Breach of fiduciary duty litigation can be time consuming and expensive.
 Nevertheless, litigating these cases is crucial when a guardian has succumbed to greed and avarice and takes advantage of their fiduciary role to steal significant sums from an unsuspecting and vulnerable ward.

 Consult with Our Florida Guardianship Litigators Today